mynamesleon/element-addclass/README.md

 Tiny helper module for adding classnames to an element.

-This emulates jQuery's `addClass` behaviour; it works for multiple elements, takes a space delimitted String for multiple classnames, won't add duplicate class names, and works even in awful browsers.
+This emulates jQuery's `addClass` behaviour: it works for multiple elements, can take a space delimitted String for multiple classes, won't add duplicate classes, and even works in awful browsers.

 ```javascript
 addClass(elements, 'class-1 class-2 class-3');